ruuda/rcl/docs/grammars.md

 but the goal is not to be used directly; the goal is to provide a readable yet precise specification of the grammar, and to act as an aid in designing the grammar, to avoid making ad-hoc decisions in the hand-written parser that are difficult to parse with more general tools.
+To check the grammar for
+ambiguities:

+    bison -Werror=all grammar/bison/grammar.y

 ## Tree-sitter